Speak with an admissions advisor. 562-475-4604

 Please note that licensure requirements are always subject to change.
 Although SCU will confirm the licensure requirements on a routine basis, we strongly recommend that you inquire with the licensing agency to confirm that you understand and will meet the requirements for licensure before enrolling in your program of choice.
 Additionally, while progressing through the program, we recommend that you check licensing agency requirements regularly to monitor whether they have changed in a manner that impacts your licensure plans.

-Applicants for the Master of Science in Genetic Counseling (MSGC) Program must meet the following minimum requirements.
+Applicants for the Master of Science in Genetic Counseling (MSGC) Program must meet the following admissions standards.
 Applicants who do not meet all standards may be admitted with the approval of the Program Director; exceptions are made on an individual basis.
-SCU welcomes applications from qualified students from other countries.
-The general admission requirements are identical for all applicants, regardless of citizenship.
-However, immigration regulations, varying educational backgrounds, and financial considerations require additional procedures necessary for international students.
-MSGC students are not eligible for an I-20.

 Pre-Requisite Coursework for Admissions: